LucJoh/VHDLCommLib/i2c/README.md

 Below are the available targets and their descriptions:

 # help
-- Purpose: Display a list of available targets and their descriptions.
+- Display a list of available targets and their descriptions:
-- Usage:

 ```sh
   make help
 ```

 # sim
-- Purpose: Compile and simulate all test cases.
+- Compile and simulate all test cases:
-- Usage:

 ```sh
   make sim
 ```

 # sim_multhread
-- Purpose: Compile and simulate all test cases (using 2 cpu cores).
+- Compile and simulate all test cases (using 2 cpu cores):
-- Usage:

 ```sh
   make sim_multhread
 ```

 # sim_write
-- Purpose: Simulate the write operation.
+- Simulate the write operation:
-- Usage:

 ```sh
   make sim_write
 ```

 # sim_write_gui
-- Purpose: Simulate the write operation with the waveform GUI.
+- Simulate the write operation with the waveform GUI:
-- Usage:

 ```sh
   make sim_write_gui
 ```

 # sim_read
-- Purpose: Simulate the read operation.
+- Simulate the read operation:
-- Usage:

 ```sh
   make sim_read
 ```

 # sim_read_gui
-- Purpose: Simulate the read operation with the waveform GUI.
+- Simulate the read operation with the waveform GUI:
-- Usage:

 ```sh
   make sim_read_gui
 ```

 # clean
-- Purpose: Remove all generated files.
+- Remove all generated files:
-- Usage:

 ```sh
   make clean